 - try to contact the priest

-- get all possible information on availability of books, photocopier, etc
+- get on the phone all possible information on availability of books, copies, etc

 - email you back with our estimate of fees and expenses for a first visit to the parish church.

-Consider that it would be impractical for us to engage in research for less than 2-3 hours, given the distance and difficulty in getting an appointment, and that research in the parish books will often be allowed for just that time (the priest often has, or feels he has, to stay there).
-So on a first visit we'll concentrate in going as far back as possible from father to father along the paternal line, not including siblings at each generation, apart from those accidentally found.
+Consider that it would be impractical for us to engage in research for less than 2-3 hours, given the distance and difficulty in getting an appointment, and that research in the parish books will often be allowed for just that time, since the priest may not live there, and has to stay also to ascertain that the books will be trated correctly.
+Therefore, on a first visit we will just concentrate in going as far back as possible from father to father along the paternal line, not including siblings at each generation, apart from those accidentally found.
 If time remains, we'll complete the generations with the siblings of your ancestor.

-- distance: 0.50 EUR per km - This means if the church is 80 km away from our base, it will be 80 EUR
+- Travel expenses: 0.50 EUR per km - This means if the church is 80 km away from our base, it will be 80 EUR.

-- digital photos: 30 EUR, all pictures taken recorded on disk or memory (if allowed)
+- Digital photos (if allowed): 30 EUR, all pictures taken recorded on disk or memory or uploaded to a cloud.

 - Offer, in the form of a Mass for your ancestors, or other: we'll leave that to you to decide.